Determining the right source, supplier

 The Strategic Sourcing document contains other sections and should be valid for 3-5 years, with stakeholder alignment obtained at different stages of development, and signed off by key business leaders.

-If time and effort are put into having this document for all major categories of spending your choice of supplier or source will be well informed.
+If time and effort is put into having this document for all major categories of spending your choice of supplier or source will be well informed.

 Even with unforeseen incidents like COVID, our degree of confidence in their ability to thrive and continue to meet our needs will be quite high.
 We will also trust them as they trust us to be a reliable long-term partner.